Lezaleas/Reviews-Churn/METHODOLOGY.md

   AND r.bundle_rank > 1;
 ```

+---

+# 4. Repurchases and Customer Purchase Histograms

+An order was considered to have a repurchase when the same customer had a chronologically subsequent order.
+Subsequent orders were included regardless of their order status, including cancelled or still-in-progress orders, since the customer is displaying interest in  repurchasing.

 A number was assigned to each order, ranking them in chronological order within the same customer, and was stored in a new *purchases_so_far* column:
 ```sql